Mirage20/crypta/README.md

 # Crypta

-Crypta is another data encryption tool that uses RSA-AES encryption to securely transfer your data.
+Crypta is another data encryption tool that uses RSA-AES hybrid encryption to securely transfer your data.

 ## Getting Started